porsager/postgres/README.md

   types       : [],         // Custom types, see more below
-  onnotice    : fn          // Any NOTICE the db sends will be posted here onparameter : fn          // Callback with key, value for server params transform   : {
+  onnotice    : fn          // Any NOTICE the db sends will be posted here onparameter : fn          // Callback with key, value for server params debug       : fn          // Is called with (connection, query, parameters) transform   : {
     column            : fn, // Transforms incoming column names value             : fn, // Transforms incoming row values